-World Tour: International Incident is an expansion to the Smash Up core set.
+World Tour: Culture Shock is an expansion to the Smash Up core set.
 It is still a fully operational battle station for 2 players though!

-These rules sometimes talk like you've got more than just four factions, or mention cards that aren't in this expansion.
-If you don't already have the other sets, just think of it as viral marketing.
+These rules sometimes refer to factions or mention cards that aren't in this expansion.
+If you don't already have those other sets, just think of it as viral marketing.